ubern-mia/bender/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/NtszpkE0gc4/0.jpg"
 alt="BENDER episode 01" width="640" height="480" border="10" /></a>

 See [checklist](/episode01/checklist.md) for a list of keepawakes while dealing with clinical data.
-We believe checking off all of these as a bare minimum would help avoid surprises later on, in your project.
+We believe checking off all of these as a bare minimum would help avoid 💣 surprises later on.

+[Exploring the Dermamnist data set](https://github.com/ubern-mia/bender/blob/main/episode01/explore_dermamnist.ipynb) is a notebook that uses data from  [MedMNIST](https://medmnist.com/) to demonstrate examples of the kinds of details you should look for, while analyzing your clinical data.

+If you are lucky (or not 😉) to be working with DICOM data, [Exploring DICOM tags](https://github.com/ubern-mia/bender/blob/main/episode01/explore_dicom.ipynb) is a notebook to demonstrate how to go about looking at the non-image metadata as well!

 --------------------